odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/_index.md

 learning_objectives:
     - Create an AWS ECS cluster
-    - Create an AWS ECS task
+    - Create and run an AWS ECS task
-    - Create an AWS ECS service
-    - Create a load balancer

 prerequisites:
     - An AWS account